About Us: MEET OUR TEAM

 Laura Christman, collaboration manager, EVALUATOR and facilitator*

 Laura Christman's recognition of the beauty and design in nature and common materials illustrates her strong perspective and talent as a fibers artist.
 As a frequent educator throughout Chicago and working with Equator Capital Partners, Laura is adept at appreciating, and learning about new approaches and cultures, and as the founder of Laura Christman FIbers, she offers a range of products on etsy and elsewhere incorporating those perspectives; teaching at Columbia College of Chicago's Community Arts Partnership and Northwestern University's Center for Talent Development, Laura also integrates technology in traditional mediums, exploring eTextiles and simple circuit design.
 Working with Ingenuity, Chicago's hub of art education advocacy, Laura is evaluating several facets of CodeCreate in relation to both programmatic excellence and an appreciated mission.
-Laura has been integral in CodeCreate's collaboration with Hamburg's Mut Theatre, working with Jeff, Susan and Jerry in the intense international collaboration.
+Laura has been integral in Youth in Motion, CodeCreate's collaboration with Hamburg's Mut Theatre, working with Jeff, Susan and Jerry in the intense international partnership from early planning through the Arts in the Dark parade.
 She also facilitated for CodeCreate at Adler Planetatrium's 2015 Girls Do Hack, co-facilitaed at the 2016 Glenwood Avenue Art Fest, in 3D Design at Disney II Elementary, at Adler Planetarium's Girls Do Hack in 2014 and has assisted at The Global Cardboard Challenge since 2012 as well as hosting private tutoring with her son and facilitating both of her kids paid assistance in the Cardboard Challenge.
 Laura studied fiber art at the School of the Art Institute of Chicago and has traveled the world exploring native representations of art and beauty.
 Visit an Online Portfolio

 Carolina Kaufman, FaciliTation, Design and Consultation*